aimms/how-to/Articles/689/689-nice-to-meet-you-pyaimms.rst

 Download here :download:`AIMMS 25.9 project download <model/meetyou.zip>`

 The Python bridge allows AIMMS applications to call Python code and exchange data with Python libraries.
-This how-to demonstrates how to configure the bridge, manage dependencies, and transfer multi-dimensional identifiers between AIMMS and Python.
+This how-to demonstrates a clean integration pattern: how to configure the bridge, manage dependencies, and exchange multi-dimensional identifiers between AIMMS and Python.
 The example uses a simple matrix transpose to illustrate the integration steps rather than the Python logic itself.

 The concept
 -------------